adtra33/Austin_Micromobility/readme.md

 Anticipate Opportunities:

 Process- the methodology seems to be allowed since the data is given access to the public, as well as in a confined space.

 Product - the product is socially desirable since it contains enough information about the statistics pertaining to different vehicles, as well as distances and time, and still keeping each individual private

-Product - the product is socially desirable since it contains enough information about the statistics pertaining to different vehicles, as well as distances and time, and still keeping each individual private